-- Participation using course OWL site "Forums": Weekly forums will be posted on the course OWL site.
+- Participation using course OWL site "Forums": Weekly forums will be posted on the course site OWL.
 Each week students are expected to interact with the course content and with each other by posting questions/responding to existing questions on OWL "Forums".
 Minimum expectation regarding this participation activity is at least one posting per week.
-Group discussion using "Forums" regarding course material and topics covered in lectures is permitted. - Final Project: Students will be divided into groups (1 or 2 members per group).
-If students are working in a group of two, collaboration is allowed between group members but not between groups.
+Group discussion using "Forums" regarding course material and topics covered in lectures is permitted. - Final Project: Students will be divided into groups (2 members per group).
+Collaboration between only group members is permitted.
 One final project report is required from each group.